 Scripture lessons are held on Tuesdays.
-Scripture groups are available for Protestant, Catholic or Hindu and they are taught by people from churches in the surrounding area.
+Scripture groups are available for Anglican, Catholic or Hindu and they are taught by people from churches in the surrounding area.

-If you do not wish your child to attend Scripture lessons, please notify the school in writing and your child will be supervised in another room by a class teacher.
+If you do not wish your child to attend Scripture lessons, please notify the school in writing and your child will be supervised in another room by a class teacher doing alternative meaningful activities.